claudiamohh/lightning-tablenet/README.md

 This repository consists of a Pytorch Lightning implementation of Tablenet https://arxiv.org/pdf/2001.01469.pdf.
 The end product of this repository is a gradio application where it returns the contents of the tables using OCR tesseract.

-This repository includes 3 notebooks (for a better understading of the dataset and pretrained model used) and 6 scripts.
+This repository includes 3 notebooks (for a better understanding of the dataset and pretrained model used) and 6 scripts.

 The notebooks are:
 1. Marmot_EDA.ipynb
 2. albumentation.ipynb